openstack-security/openstack-security.github.io/_posts/2016-01-16-threat-analysis.markdown

 threat analysis.
 The objective is to create a methodology that would allow project teams to document their own reference architecture during one-two mid-cycle working sessions.
-We do not expect that this methodology will be as complete as those mutli-day efforts that HPE and Rackspace undertake but it will serve several important purposes.
+We do not expect that this methodology will be as complete as those multi-day efforts that HPE and Rackspace undertake but it will still serve several important purposes.
 It will define a standard for documenting reference architectures for OpenStack projects and provide a solid base for future, iterative work on threat analysis.